-In the end, there is no bright future for the fortress state, and, therefore, North Korea needs to shed its characteristics and proceed toward the amphibious state via the bridge state:
+In the end, there is no bright future for the fortress state, and, therefore, North Korea needs to escape its current status and proceed toward the amphibious state via the bridge state:

-Fortress State ⇒ Bridge State ⇒ Amphibious State
+Fortress State -> Bridge State -> Amphibious State

-The bridge state refers to one that connects one state to others that possess different characteristics.
-More specifically, the North Korean bridge state will connect continental powers and maritime powers through railroads, highways, and energy pipelines and assume the role of boosting reconciliation and cooperation between them.
+The bridge state refers to one that connects one state to others or one region to others that possess different characteristics.
+More specifically, the North Korean bridge state will connect continental powers and maritime powers through railroads, highways, and energy pipelines and assume the role of boosting reconciliation and cooperation among the regional members.
 The bridge state still bears the strong traits of a land power and yet is on the road toward a gradual transformation of shedding its authoritarian and closed characteristics and developing the liberal and open identities of a sea power.
-The concept of the bridge state was widely used under the Roh Moo Hyun administration to refer to the characteristics of the ROK.
+The concept of the bridge state was widely used under the Roh Moo-hyun administration to refer to the characteristics of the ROK.
 President Roh, under the slogan of the Northeast Asian Era Initiative, sought to build the Korean Peninsula Peace System and the Economic Community and the Security Community in Northeast Asia.
-He thought that South Korea needed to play the role of a bridge connecting continental powers and sea powers in the fields of security, economy, and culture.
-I use the term bridge state to refer to North Korea instead because Pyongyang needs to turn into a bridge state before it will ever become possible for Seoul to play the role of a link (Park J. et al. 2006).
+He thought that South Korea needed to play the role of a bridge state connecting continental powers and sea powers in the fields of security, economy, and culture.
+I use the term bridge state to refer to North Korea, and the contention is that Pyongyang needs to turn into a bridge state before Seoul plays the role of a link (Park J. et al. 2006).

 At some point in the future, North Korea will transform from a bridge state into an amphibious state.
 The amphibious state possesses the strengths of both a land power and a sea power.
-North Korea needs to shed its exclusively continental orientation and acquire the merits of a sea power, which include an explorative maritime orientation, enmeshed interdependencies, and an externally-oriented economic development strategy.
-In order to solve its chronic problems, North Korea needs to produce governance devoid of a Suryong.
+North Korea needs to shed its exclusively continental orientation and acquire the merits of a sea power, which include an explorative maritime orientation, interdependence, and an externally oriented economic development strategy.
+In order to solve its chronic problems, North Korea needs to govern in a system without a Suryong.
 The fortress state under his leadership has sought omnipresence, omniscience, and omnipotence.
 During the Yuil regime, Pyongyang had been somewhat successful in pursuing omnipresence, whereas the goals of omniscience and omnipotence had not been met.
 In the Songun regime, even omnipresence itself is increasingly eroding.

-In the future, the North Korean state needs to curtail its overblown activities in politics and the military and to exert more energy into the realms of economy, environment, culture, human rights, and the information and knowledge sectors.
-North Korea needs a balanced strategy that seeks to strengthen both its hard power and soft power.
-North Korea needs to become attractive enough as a homeland to prevent the exodus of its own members and to invite more creative minds from abroad.
-Its enhanced soft power will function as a glue holding members of the society together.
-North Korea needs to overcome the distorted distribution of resources under the mandate of Military-First Politics and instead practice efficient distribution of resources under a new motto of Economy First.
+In the future, North Korea needs to curtail its overblown activities in politics and the military and to put more energy into the issues of the economy, the environment, culture, human rights, and the information and knowledge sectors.
+North Korea needs a balanced strategy that seeks to strengthen both its hard power and its soft power.
+Such advancement will be possible when it has become attractive enough as a homeland to prevent the exodus of its own members and to invite more creative minds from abroad so that its own soft power will function as a glue holding members of the society together.
+North Korea needs to overcome the distorted distribution of resources under the mandate of Military-First Politics and instead practice efficient distribution of resources under a new motto of Economy-First.